European-Conference/euroconf.eu/content/speakers/gonzález/index.md

 ---
 name: Arancha González
-role: Dean of the Paris School of International Affairs at Sciences Po, former Spanish Minister of Foreign Affairs, European Union, and Cooperation
+role: Dean of the Paris School of International Affairs at Sciences Po and former Spanish Minister of Foreign Affairs, European Union, and Cooperation
 keynote: false
 show: true
 panel: cb